New Jersey Income Tax – Withholdings & Payments

 - The amount paid with your application for an extension.

-The Garden State Film and Digital Media Jobs Act requires Gross Income Tax to be withheld on payments to independent contractors and loan-out companies for services performed in New Jersey.
-The production company will submit the amount of withholdings to the Division of Taxation to reconcile the Gross Income Tax withholdings that are attributable to the individual employees.
-Individual employees will include this amount with their New Jersey Withholdings.
+The Garden State Film and Digital Media Jobs Act requires New Jersey Income Tax to be withheld on payments to independent contractors and loan-out companies for services performed in New Jersey.
+The production company will submit the amount of withholdings to the Division to reconcile the New Jersey Income Tax withholdings that are attributable to the individual employees.
+Individual employees will include this amount with their New Jersey withholdings.

 list any amounts your employer deducted for New Jersey unemployment insurance/workforce development partnership fund/supplemental workforce fund contributions, disability insurance contributions, or family leave insurance contributions.
 More information